Healthy Eating & Habits

 Healthy Weight

-Nearly 3 in 4 adults aged 20 or older in the United States are either overweight or obese; additionally, nearly 1 in 5 children and teens ages 2 to 19 years are obese.
+Nearly 3 in 4 adults aged 20 or older in the United States are either overweight or obese; additionally, nearly 1 in 5 children and teens ages 2 to 19 years old are obese.
 Obesity is a chronic health condition that raises the risk of heart disease — the leading cause of death in the United States — and is linked to many other health problems, including type 2 diabetes and cancer.
-Losing weight can reduce your risk of heart disease and stroke as well as risk factors such as high blood pressure, glucose (blood sugar), and sleep apnea.
-It can also help lower your total cholesterol and triglycerides, and raise HDL “good” cholesterol.
+Losing weight can reduce your risk of heart disease and stroke, as well as risk factors such as high blood pressure, glucose (blood sugar), and sleep apnea.
+It can also help lower your total cholesterol and triglycerides, and raise HDL or “good” cholesterol.

 Interested in losing weight?
 Click here.